sonuabraham/aws-eks/README.md

 # aws-eks

-EKS  on AWS using terraform
+EKS on AWS using terraform and Kubernetes manifests.